-1.5 Quality Control
+1.6 Quality Control

 The quality of the NSCD is evaluated based on the overall functional correctness and completeness of the attribute and spatial data.
-The Federal Geographic Data Committee (FGDC) has adopted nationally recognized standards for accuracy testing of GIS data.
+The FGDC and NENA have adopted nationally recognized standards for accuracy testing of GIS data.
+NENA recommends that street centerline address data for use in data exchanges associated with NG-911 call processing be based on the FGDC compliant database.
+Refer to the FGDC United State Thoroughfare, Landmark and Postal Address Data standard and the NENA Civic Location Data Exchange Format (CLDXF) Standard for these data exchange standards.

+1.6.1 Attribute Accuracy

-- 1.5.1 Attribute Accuracy - a) Attribute fields are complete compared to source data having valid data elements, domain or range values. - b) Correct spelling in comparison of source data. - c) Standard first letter capitalized of every word and USPS capitalization of the State abbreviation. - d) Not to contain duplicate road segments, each road segment should be uniquely identifiable by the attributes. - e) Assure that the address range and information on the left or right of the street centerline are consistently either odd or even addresses. - f) For NG9-1-1 applications, the address ranges need to qualify and meet certain thresholds for the MSAG and ALI databases.
+- a) Attribute fields are complete compared to source data having valid data elements, domain or range values. - b) Correct spelling in comparison of source data. - c) Standard first letter capitalized of every word and USPS capitalization of the State abbreviation. - d) Not to contain duplicate road segments, each road segment should be uniquely identifiable by the attributes. - e) Assure that the address range and information on the left or right of the street centerline are consistently either odd or even addresses. - f) For NG9-1-1 applications, the address ranges need to qualify and meet certain thresholds for the MSAG and ALI databases.
 For MSAG and ALI databases, the address for each point will need to be valid at a rate of 98 percent or better.
 For areas without an MSAG, the addresses will meet USPS Publication 28 standards.
 For the ALI database, this is determined by geocoding the addresses in the ALI database to the road layer with addresses developed for that area.
-Overall, the address data is consistent with source information from MSAG and ALI. - g) The correct formatting of street centerline attributes are used in these standards and are also included in the NENA standards and abbreviations as they are found in USPS Publication 28. - h) The temporal quality is met by being current through updating appropriate attributes and indicating the time the changes were made in the date updated field.
-Street centerlines that change due to add-on's from new construction or changes to the existing road structures will need to be updated frequently. - i) Quality checks for allowable domain values, summary statistics and record counts. - 1.5.2 Physical Location
+Overall, the address data is consistent with source information from MSAG and ALI.

+- g) The correct formatting of street centerline attributes are used in these standards and are also included in the NENA standards and abbreviations as they are found in USPS Publication 28. - h) The temporal quality is met by being current through updating appropriate attributes and indicating the time the changes were made in the date updated field.
+Street centerlines that change due to add-on's from new construction or changes to the existing road structures will need to be updated frequently. - i) Quality checks for allowable domain values, summary statistics and record counts. - 1.6.2 Physical Location